Structured search

 5. To specify a link direction in a search for linked entities, click the link in the structure, then select a direction from the Direction list.

-6. Search Items defaults to All unless some items are selected on the charting surface.
+6. Specify the items to search in the Search Items drop-down.
+The option defaults to All unless some items are selected on the charting surface.
 Then the option to restrict the search scope to Selected or Unselected items becomes available.
-When searching for linked entities, if the Search Items option is set to Selected, the search returms the relevant link and both ends, as long as they were already selected on the chart.
-When the option is set to Unselected, the search returns relevant links and both ends from the unselected chart items.
+Selected only searches the currently selected chart items, and Unselected searches the items not currently selected.
+When searching for linked entities, the search returns the relevant link and both ends.

-7. When you search for Single Entities, you can choose what Analyst's Notebook does with the items that form the search results.
+7. When you search for Single Entities you can choose what Analyst's Notebook does with the items that form the search results.
 Select an option from the Matched Items list.
-If items are selected on the charting surface, you can add the search results to the selection, or remove the selection of items in the search results.
+If items are selected on the charting surface, click Add to Selection to add to the search results, or Remove from Selection to remove the items from the search results.
 In any scenario, you can replace the selection with the search results.

-Note: When you search for linked entities, Matched Items gains an Apply To option with checkboxes that represent both ends and the link in your structure.
-You can decide whether your selected Matched Items action applies to all search results, or only the items that match specific parts of the structure.
+Note: When you search for Linked Entities, Matched Items gains an Apply to option.
+Turn on one or more of the Entity A, Link and Entity B checkboxes to specify which matching chart options should be selected.
+You must select at least one.
+When both ends of a link match the conditions specified for Entity A and Entity B, both are selected even if you specified "only A" or "only B" because both entities match the required conditions.
+You can then decide whether your selected Matched Items action applies to all search results, or only the items that match specific parts of the structure.
 For example, if you are searching for people who own vehicles, your results include a person, a vehicle, and the link between them.
 You can choose to further refine the results and select only the people in this relationship by selecting the relevant Apply To checkbox, Entity A for example.
 You should be aware that the Apply To option is not directly related to the Search Items option in Step 6, although can be used to further refine the selections resulting from such searches.

 8. To include hidden chart items in the search and reveal them as part of the operation, select Reveal Hidden.